-My personal strategy for hotel discounts
+My personal strategy for how to get hotel discounts

 Its 10 months ahead, but already time to plan our holiday and look for hotel discounts.
 It’s going to be a road trip, so we need to move around and change hotels frequently.
 Everything starts with an itinerary – the points of interest and landing towns.